FelixAugenstein/watson-assistant-tutorial/README.md

 ## Create Intents, Entities and the Dialog

 The next step is to build your conversation.
-You can choose to build a customer service assistant or conversational commerce, for instance.
+You can choose to build a customer service assistant, an assistant for your E-commerce, a company internal assistant or any other chatbot application of your choice.
 The three elements to consider are Intents, Entities and the Dialog.
 <ul>
   <li><strong>Intents</strong> define a user's goal or purpose.
 Per intent you can configure various user examples.
 An example of an intent could be #Price and user examples could be “How much does it cost?” and “What is the price?”</li>
 <li><strong>Entities</strong> handle significant parts of an input that should be used to alter the way the assistant responds to the intent.
 An example of an entity could be @products with the entity values “juice” and “water”.</li>